WCSCourses/GenEpiLAC2023/Manuals/Intro_to_Linux/Intro_to_Linux.md

 **How would you see the first 10 lines of “Ssonei.txt” file?**

-> Use the head command for this
+> Hint: Use the head command for this

 You should see something like this: